Tiger, My Friend

-Tiger, My Friend is the first album by electronica band Psapp.
+Tiger, My Friend is the debut studio album by electronica band Psapp.
 It was originally released on The Leaf Label and was later reissued by Domino Records, which now controls Psapp's entire catalog.

 Reception

 Gemma Padley in a review for BBC called it a "highly skillful album but not one for the masses", and said, "the unfussy quirky instrumentation and simple cylindrical melodic fragments create an intensity bubbling just below the surface.
 Every tiny fragment is carefully placed creating uniquely woven canvases".